k21971/CrecelleHack/doc/variantfixes.md

     - Creating excalibur does not remove the oprop.
 - Rename wand of water to wand of aqua bolt.
 - All characters can dual-wield weapons (badly).
+- Breaking a wand of force creates a force field.

 ## Options
 - implicit_material: quash default material names.